 There is a better way to organise production

 Mondragon is a town in the Basque country in the Northern part of Spain.
-The Spanish civil war 1936-39 devastated Spain and the economy remain depressed during the Second World War.
+The Spanish civil war 1936-39 devastated Spain and the economy remained depressed during the Second World War.

 In 1941 a young Catholic priest, Jose Arizmendiarreta, arrived in Mondragon, which then had a population of 7,000 people who were contending with poverty, hunger, exile and tension.